Semantical Investigations on Non-classical Logics with Recovery Operators: Negation

 In any case, this atomicity restriction does not cause any trouble when it comes to providing semantics for propositional logics based upon (extensions of) Boolean algebras, since, from Stone's representation theorem, we know that every Boolean algebra is a subalgebra of an (atomic) powerset lattice; this entails that if a propositional formula is (counter)satisfiable in a Boolean algebra then it is also (counter)satisfiable in one that is atomic.
 This way, faithfulness for our HOL-embedded non-classical logics becomes guaranteed at the propositional level in spite of atomicity.

 The question of atomicity becomes actually relevant in the case of propositional and higher-order quantification.
-In this respect we observe that more general classes of Boolean algebras could in principle be obtained in HOL-like systems without extensionality or primitive equality.\footnote{The presence of primitive equality in HOL and related systems has become commonplace in the wake of the work of Andrews \cite{andrews1972general}.
-Implementations of non-extensional systems are uncommon, since they have important drawbacks.
-See \cite{andrews1972general,J6} and \cite{B5} for a discussion.} Another possibility could be to introduce special, suitably restricted quantifiers over sets (leaving out singletons, etc.).
-This sort of restrictions will be discussed in \S\ref{subsec:quantifiers}.
+In this regard, we note that more general classes of Boolean algebras could, in principle, be obtained in HOL-like systems that do not incorporate extensionality or primitive equality.\footnote{The presence of primitive equality in HOL and related systems has become commonplace in the wake of the work of Andrews \cite{andrews1972general}.
+Automated theorem provers for non-extensional systems are somewhat uncommon, perhaps due to significant limitations (see \cite{andrews1972general,J6} and \cite{B5} for a discussion).} Another approach could be to introduce specialized quantifiers over sets with appropriate restrictions (excluding singletons, and so forth).
+We will discuss these types of restrictions in \S\ref{subsec:quantifiers}.
 In any case, since no clear consensus exists on how quantification should behave in non-classical contexts, we restrict ourselves to providing semantically well-motivated definitions for quantifiers in \S\ref{subsec:quantifiers}.
 We will not touch upon the issue of faithfulness again in this paper.